Victoria University

 The Hon Steve Bracks AC

-Chancellor of Australian National University
+Chancellor of Victoria University

 Mr Bracks was installed as Chancellor of Victoria University in 2021.